Uganda’s Best Wildlife Parks – Places and Destinations

 Lake Mburo Park is also home to Rothschild Giraffes, there are a few lions here but rarely see, you can hear them roar, leopards, hippos, crocodiles, 3 kind of otters and more.

 Semliki National Park and Wildlife Reserve part of Uganda’s Great Rift Valley Semliki Valley – diverse, stunning beautiful, ancient, unlike anywhere else in Uganda

-.As you come down the escarpment of the Western Albertine Rift you will find the views most amazing, vast savannah grasslands, forests, bordered by the Rwenzori Mountains of the Moon.
+.As you come down the escarpment of the Western Albertine Rift Valley, you will find the views most amazing, vast savannah grasslands, forests, bordered by the Rwenzori Mountains of the Moon.

 The Semliki Valley is a virtual treasure trove for birders and those who love tracking chimpanzees.

-The Rwenzori Mountains of the Moon is off of the beaten path for many since most believe that the only activities there are for mountaineers.
+The Rwenzori Mountains of the Moon is off of the beaten path for many since most believe that the only activities there are, are for mountaineers.